 You can use the money in a 529 plan to upgrade your skills by just taking a few classes at a qualified college or trade school, or working towards a degree or advanced certificate.
 You can apply the funds for tuition, books, fees and even a computer, as long as it is used to further your studies.

-Even if your plans fall apart, and you use the money for your own educational expenses, you can always change the beneficiary on your account to a child, grandchild or another relative without paying any tax on the transfer.
+Even if your plans fall apart, and you use the money for your own educational expenses, you can always change the beneficiary on your account to a child, grandchild or another member of the family without paying any tax on the transfer.

 Although your contributions are not deductible on your federal tax return, your investment grows tax-deferred, and all money that comes out of the fund for your educational expenses is tax-free upon withdrawal.
 What's more, many states give upfront state tax deductions for 529 plan contributions.